mabrek/mabrek.github.io/_posts/2014-02-14-statistics-for-monitoring-load-testing.md

 ![nonlinear]({{ site.url }}/img/aspm/nonlinear.png)

 Left graph is an amount of memory used on load balancer.
-It changed behaviour from linear growth to explosion in "good" range but it didn't result in dropping clients immediately.
+It changed behavior from linear growth to explosion in "good" range but it didn't result in dropping clients immediately.
 Usually there is no single point in time when everything gets broken.
 The root cause of failure might flip earlier than we notice it on target (number of connected clients there) metric.

 Graph in the middle is an amount of memory used by OS filesystem cache on application server.
 It has growth pattern that looks like [quadratic](http://en.wikipedia.org/wiki/Quadratic_function) in "good" range and then it exploded in "bad" range.
 Constant load makes application server write logs with constant rate which fills FS cache linearly in time.
 If the load grows linearly too (as it was done in this case) then two linear trends multiply and result in quadratic growth which is OK there.
 Explosion in the "bad" range is caused by error logging which adds up to regular logs.